 6.1 General Requirements:

 6.1.1 The product shall support, work with, interface with and not interfere in any way with GIS.
-The proposed system is capable of being configured to integrate in an environment where ownership records, GIS, and the proposed system performs appraisal operations and creates the appraisal/assessment roll data that is passed to the Billing/Collections system for assessment administration, tax billing and collection.
+The proposed system is capable of being configured to integrate in an environment where ownership records, GIS, and the proposed system performs appraisal operations and creates the appraisal/assessment roll data that is passed to the Billing/Collections (B&C) system for assessment administration, tax billing and collection.
 The more integrated this process, the better.

 6.1.2 County staffing levels shall not increase as a result of using this product.